ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

 Create a GUI app in Python with PySide6
 =======================================

-This example shows how to create a graphical user interface (GUI) application in Python that use PyMAPDL to compute the deflection of a squared shape beam.
+This example shows how to create a graphical user interface (GUI) app in Python that use PyMAPDL to compute the deflection of a squared shape beam.

-Simulation Configuration
+Simulation configuration
 ========================

-The :download:`gui.py <gui.py>` scripts launch an graphical application using PySide6.
+The :download:`gui.py <gui.py>` scripts launch an graphical app using PySide6.
-In the preprocessor tab we can enter the `poisson's ratio`, the `Young modulus`, the length of the beam, and the number of point for our simulation.
+In the preprocesing tab, there is a field for the `poisson's ratio`, the `Young modulus`, the length of the beam, and the number of point for our simulation.

-Add a PyVista plotting frame in our window
+Add a PyVista plotting frame in the window
 ==========================================

-You can start by importing `QtInteractor` from pyvistaqt and `MapdlTheme` from pymapdl
+Start by importing `QtInteractor` from pyvistaqt and `MapdlTheme` from pymapdl

 .. code:: python

     from pyvistaqt import QtInteractor
     from pymapdl import MapdlTheme

-We can then add a plotter in the first tab
+Then add a plotter in the first tab

 .. code:: python